Lloyd's Patriotic Fund

+Awards

-The contributors created the fund to give grants to those wounded in service to the Crown and to set up annuities to the dependents of those killed in action.
+The contributors created the fund to give grants to those wounded in service to the Crown and to set up annuities to the dependents, initially the widows, of those killed in action.
 The Fund also awarded prizes to those British combatants who went beyond the call of duty.
 The rewards could be a sum of money, a sword or a piece of plate.
 The awards were highly publicized to help raise morale during wartime.
-In 1807 the fund also donated £61,000 to the Royal Naval Asylum, giving Lloyd's Patriotic Fund the enduring right to nominate children to the school.